| Home | Bookmark | Tell | Active petitions in over 75 countries | World Times |

 1. A Democratic National Committee advertisement accused Republicans of voting "to abolish Medicare."
 This was determined to be "NOT TRUE" by FactCheck.org, which published its full analysis on September 8 under the heading of "Senior Scare, Yet Again."

 2. During his remarks to a Joint Session of Congress on September 9, President Obama stated that, "One man from Illinois lost his coverage in the middle of chemotherapy because his insurer found that he hadn't reported gallstones that he didn't even know about.
 They delayed his treatment and he died because of it."
-This was determined to be FALSE* by the St. Petersburg Times' PolitiFact, which received a Pulitzer prize earlier this year for (among other accomplishments) "separating rhetoric from truth to enlighten voters."
+This was determined to be FALSE* by the St. Petersburg Times' PolitiFact web site, which received a Pulitzer prize earlier this year for (among other accomplishments) "separating rhetoric from truth to enlighten voters."

 In the future, we hope that you will make a special effort to be less biased in both your editorializing and reporting.**

 ** A good example was set in 2007-2008 by the Washington Post's effort to "truth squad the national political debate" leading up to the presidential election.
-Numerous articles were written on health care and other issues, without preferential treatment appearing to be given to either Democrats or Republicans.
+Numerous articles were written on Health and other issues, without preferential treatment appearing to be given to either Democrats or Republicans.
 This was evident in the significant coverage given to presidential candidates Obama and McCain, as well as vice presidential candidates Biden and Palin.

 As with many of the other NY Times editorials on Health Care this year, "Medicare Scare-Mongering" on September 27 appeared to be heavily biased against Republicans.
 Not only did it accuse them of "cynicism and hypocrisy," but it ended by concluding that: